Kartaverse/Kartaverse-for-Houdini/docs/pbr/pbr.md

 ## Overview

-This guide shows how Houdini can be used as key tool in next-generation volumetric video workflows.
+This guide shows how Houdini can be used as a key tool in next-generation volumetric video workflows.
 Houdini's Copernicus (COPs) node graph is an excellent tool for pre-processing multi-view camera array data so it can be used with interactive relighting techniques in post-production.

 ## What's up with PBR-GS?